 Women & the American Story, or WAMS for short, is the educators’ companion to the Center for Women’s History, addressing a difficulty that teachers have long encountered in their classrooms: the scarcity of material to bring women’s stories into the mainstream history curriculum.

-The planned ten units of Women & the American Story are divided thematically and chronologically to align with social studies curriculum standards from across the country.
-In each case, units are bookended by significant moments in American and women’s history.
-This is an ongoing project: two units will be released each fall until the survey is complete.
+The ten units of Women & the American Story are divided thematically and chronologically to align with social studies curriculum standards from across the country.
+Units are bookended by significant moments in American and women’s history.
+This is an ongoing project: two units are released each fall until the survey is complete in 2022.

 Women have always been engaged in every aspect of society.
 Explore resources by theme to discover new angles on traditional histories.